clarkx/Lumiere-for-2.79/README.md

 TODO :
 ======
-- Finish the "Start shape"
+- Finish the "Star shape"
+- Add a "Grid shape"
 - Add undo
 - Add an empty to the target object to control all the lights